 At the first meeting held following the shareholders' meeting at which the members of the Board of Directors are renewed, the Board of Directors will elect a chairman and a vice-chairman from among its members.
 The vice-chairman will act in lieu of the chairman upon the latter's resignation, death, incapacity, disability, removal or temporary or definitive absence, with a new chairman having to be elected within ten days from the seat becoming vacant.
 The election of a new chairman will take place only if the situation that gives rise to the reelection is expected to be irreversible during the remaining term of office.
 Pursuant to Section 23 of our bylaws, Board of Directors' meetings will be held with the presence of an absolute majority of its members and decisions will be made by majority of present votes.
-Board of Directors's meetings may also be held by videoconferencing, in which case directors participating in person and remotely will be computed in the calculation of the required quorum.
+Board of Directors' meetings may also be held by videoconferencing, in which case directors participating in person and remotely will be computed in the calculation of the required quorum.
 Minutes of Board of Director's meetings will be drafted and signed by directors and statutory auditors who were present at the meeting within five days from the date in which it was held.
 Members of our Supervisory Committee will register in the minutes the names of the directors who have participated in the meeting remotely, and that the decisions made therein were passed in accordance with the law.
 The minutes will include the statements from directors participating in person and remotely and will state their respective votes on each decision made.
-If a Board of Director's meeting and leoputy directors of the same class, the Supervisory Committee will designate substitutes to hold office until the election of permanent members takes place, to which end an ordinary or class shareholders' meeting will be called for, as the case may be, within ten days from the Supervisory Committee having made the designations.
+If a Board of Director's meeting cannot be validly held because of the number of vacant seats, even with the attendance of all deputy directors of the same class, the Supervisory Committee will designate substitutes to hold office until the election of permanent members takes place, to which end an ordinary or class shareholders' meeting will be called for, as the case may be, within ten days from the Supervisory Committee having made the designations.